How to build or improve your Credit Score

 Ask your landlord or letting agency if they’re members of the scheme and see if you can join it.

-Lots of online advice will tell you to take out a credit card and pay off the full balance every month to build a good credit score.
+Taking out a credit card and paying the full balance every month can help you to build a good credit score.
+It shows you can manage your credit responsibly and consistently.

 8. Educate yourself